 - It repurposes.
 Some HHW (Household Hazardous Waste) such as flammable liquids, gasoline, and some solvent-based paints are used for energy recovery, while metal and plastic from smoke alarms, lights and paint containers are recycled.

 - It responsibly disposes.
 Smoke Alarms are disassembled, and radioactive elements are shipped to a licensed radioactive waste facility.
 Pesticides are sent to licensed facilities for incineration, and corrosives are chemically treated prior to being disposed of.
+Get a mini skip hire Brisbane to properly dispose the waste.

 Yes, They Can Be Recycled!